infinum/wordpress-handbook/Developer tools/Useful software.md

 [Hover inspector for Chrome](https://chrome.google.com/webstore/detail/hover-inspector-like-in-z/jbhnejndccdjigppalbbiphlbaaehpln/related?hl=en) - Inspector is the tool which mimics display dimensions between selected and hovered element.
 It can be useful for designers and QA engineers

 [Accessibility checker for Firefox](https://addons.mozilla.org/en-US/firefox/addon/accessibility-checker/) - IBM Equal Access Accessibility Checker

+[Laravel Herd](https://herd.laravel.com/) - As it provides a simple way to set up a local development environment.
+Installation on a clean setup is really easy you just download the installer and run it.
+It will install all the necessary software and set up the environment for you.